 - While it’s not open to the public, “Game of Thrones” has used Magheramorne Quarry for a number of places from Castle Black to Hardhome.

 - Cairnecastle (or Carncastle) a.k.a Moat Cailin is a small village made of moors and hills.

 - The ruins of Shane’s Castle date back to 1345 and are used in the Tourney of the Hand, Winterfell’s crypt scenes, and in the fight between Jaime and Brienne.

 - Ballintoy Harbour doubles as the Iron Islands.

-- Carrick-a-Rede is used as the Stormlands where Renly’s army camp is.
+- Carrick-a-Rede or as we know it – Stormlands where Renly’s army camp is based.

-- Melissandre gives birth in the Cushendun Caves, and Toome is used for the south side of the Wall.
+- Melissandre gives birth in the Cushendun Caves.

 - Perhaps the most incredible place to visit in County Antrim is the Dark Hedges, a long row of haunting looking trees.
 It’s used as a northern part of Kingsroad.